 Impersonating education officials, relevant authority or officials to call or send short messages to parents or students, claiming they can help to get the money needed by them.
-They then ask the victims to provide the necessary cards' numbers, then instruct the victim to transfer some money in order to receive the main money.
+After that they then ask the victims to provide the necessary cards' numbers, then instruct the victim to transfer some money in order to receive the main money.

 e.
 Impersonating police officers:

-The scammers call the victims and inform them that they are from the police department and tell the victims that their personal data has been used in some illegal money laundering transactions and they need to transfer the money to the national bank accounts to assist in some investigations.
+The scammers call the victims and inform them that they are from the police department and tell the victims that their personal data has been used in some illegal money laundering transactions, therefore they need to transfer the money to the national bank accounts in order for them to assist in some investigations.

 f.
 Impersonating identity: